Professional cycling is one of the most international sports in the world, making it particularly susceptible to international events.

 Most of the people on the race were allowed to leave by Sunday, March 1 but three teams – Groupama-FDJ, Cofidis, and Gazprom-RusVelo – were kept in quarantine in their hotel after six new cases of coronavirus were discovered.
 The UCI said they would be released by March 14 at the latest.

-It was later revealed that Fernando Gaviria (UAE Team Emirates) also stayed in UAE as he has the virus but is recovering well.
+It was later revealed that Fernando Gaviria (UAE Team Emirates) also stayed in UAE as he has the virus but is recovering well and has subsequently returned home.

 Dmitry Strakhov (Gazprom-RusVelo) also tested positive and has stayed in hospital but is also recovering.